-If you are actually one of the hedge fund managers, maybe, and you were taking polls, let’s just say outside of the voting, or something like that, or you were doing some kind of voting polling before the voting began, and maybe you spend a few million dollars ahead of that in order to do your own research and analyzing the people to get a good estimate of what would happen.
+If you are actually one of the hedge fund managers, maybe, and you were taking polls, let’s just say outside of the voting, or something like that, or you were doing some voting polling before the voting began, and maybe you spend a few million dollars ahead of that in order to do your research and analyzing the people to get a reasonable estimate of what would happen.

-Positive or negative news don’t always affect the market in the way we expect
+Positive or negative news doesn’t always affect the market in the way we expect

-And I’ve seen the other way around, where earnings are bad, but then the expectations where good, or maybe some CEO twitted out something in a positive manner so the stock actually goes higher.
+And I’ve seen the other way around, where earnings are wrong, but then the expectations were right, or maybe some CEO twitted out something in a positive manner, so the stock goes higher.

 Just because there’s positive news o negative news, it doesn’t mean that things will go to the upside or the downside, remember it’s about the perception of that news.

-But as far as trading these types of events, as you get into them, just like what we had with Yellen here and there normally you want to be lighter on your position.
+But as far as trading these types of events, as you get into them, just like what we had with Yellen here and there you usually want to be lighter on your position.

-You reduce your position, or you take profits in the strength, which is reduction of your position, or you balance out you position, you can do it through hedging, you can do it through options, there’s a few different ways, it just depends on the size of your positions.
+You reduce your position, or you take profits in the strength, which is a reduction of your position, or you balance out your position, you can do it through hedging, you can do it through options, there are a few different ways, it just depends on the size of your positions.

 If you look at the weekly, again, we’re getting to all-time highs.
 And this is actually in moments like this, where you can have breaks of these all-time highs, and you may get things like this Brexit deal, new presidential candidate, because what we could do is pop a little bit higher here, pull back a little bit, and then during the presidential race then break through it.

-You can get higher prices, but again, we are slightly extended, relatively if you look at the volume on the weekly basis, we still have one more trading day to go, and that is something that you have to take into account, is how have we been coming into this level?
-And this level has been a very solid resistance level, can we break it?
-Absolutely, we can break it.
+You can get higher prices, but again, we are slightly extended, relatively if you look at the volume on a weekly basis, we still have one more trading day to go, and that is something that you have to take into account, is how we have been coming into this level?
+And this level has been a substantial resistance level, can we break it?
+We can cut it.

-But normally, in order to break something, and continue to hold that break, you’d want more volume, can we get it?
+But usually, to break something, and continue to hold that break, you’d want more volume, can we get it?
 We can get it tomorrow, we will see if we get it tomorrow, but we need to watch not just what happens, not just the news, not just what’s being said, but how the market reacts to the news.